 Things to do in Wisconsin this weekend

 Road trips and weekend getaways are the perfect way to experience Wisconsin.
-We have taken several, and each one is more fun than the last.
-If you have not checked out Wisconsin, I am so excited for you to build your bucket list and find amazing fun things to do in Wisconsin this weekend.
+We have taken several, and each is more fun than the last.
+If you have not checked out Wisconsin, I am so excited for you to build your bucket list and discover amazing and fun things to do in Wisconsin this weekend.

 A Wisconsin Waterfall Tour

 Wisconsin is home to almost 40 waterfalls.
 There are two distinct waterfall areas.
 Each of them makes for the perfect road trip.
-Seven waterfalls are located in the Chequamegon-Nicolet National Forest.
+Seven of Wisconsin’s waterfalls are located in the Chequamegon-Nicolet National Forest.

 The Chequamegon- Nicolet National Forest consists of 1.5 million acres of Wisconsin’s north woods.
-If you are planning ahead of time, you can request paper maps of the area you are visiting.
-The national forest is an adventure itself.
+If you plan, you can request paper maps of the area you visit.
+The national forest is an adventure in itself.
 The waterfalls are a beautiful bonus.

-Our road trip to see these Hidden Wisconsin Waterfalls was so much fun we have included a map of the hidden waterfalls that we visited.
+Our road trip to see these Hidden Wisconsin Waterfalls was so fun that we included a map of the hidden waterfalls we visited.

-A trip back to the Chequamegon Forest’s waterfalls to do some more exploring is on our Wisconsin bucket list.
+A trip back to the Chequamegon Forest’s waterfalls to explore more is on our Wisconsin bucket list.

 Big Manitou Falls ~ Pattison Park